varnishcache/varnish-cache/doc/sphinx/users-guide/run_cli.rst

 ..
 XXX: Natural delay of some duration sounds vague. benc

-Most parameters will take effect instantly, or with a natural delay of some duration, but a few of them requires you to restart the child process before they take effect.
-This is always noted in the description of the parameter.
+Most parameters will take effect instantly, or with a short delay, but a few of them requires you to restart the child process before they take effect.
+This is always mentioned in the description of the parameter.

 Starting and stopping the worker process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^